kruppel/doppel/README.md

 ## Synopsis

-Like Bizarro Superman, but hotter.
+Output like Bizarro Superman, but hotter.

 ### Supported template libraries